-We demonstrate the deflection of the ICM particles in Figure \ref{fig11}.
-For each galaxy, we select those ICM particles used to compute the ram pressure as described in \S\ref{analytic} --- those that pass through a sphere containing all of the galaxy's gas particles.
-We then compute the cumulative distribution of the difference between the final and initial velocities of the ICM particles.
-Specifically, we compute the difference for the component of the velocity in the ram pressure direction, designated $v_{z}$, and that for the velocity component in the perpendicular radial direction, $v_{R}$.
-We average this over all the galaxies in bins of ram pressure, with each bin split by its median value of $\Sigma_{\mathrm{toy}}/\Sigma_{\mathrm{sim}}$ for the II gas.

-In Figure \ref{fig11}, it can be seen that at all ram pressures, the median ICM particle velocity decreases in the ram pressure ($z$) direction, and increases in the outward radial direction perpendicular to the ram pressure ($R$).
-This can be seen from the dotted line demarcating the 50\textsuperscript{th} percentile of either distribution.
-This implies that the ICM particles are indeed being deflected outward relative to the ram pressure direction.
-The strength of this deflection also correlates with the value of $\Sigma_{\mathrm{toy}}/\Sigma_{\mathrm{sim}}$ for the II gas.
-We see that at all ram pressures, those galaxies with below-median values of $\Sigma_{\mathrm{toy}}/\Sigma_{\mathrm{sim}}$ have a larger decrease in $v_{z}$, and in the two central panels also have a significantly larger increase in $v_{R}$.
-This suggests that the deflection of ICM particles may be responsible for at least part of the confinement force on the galactic gas.
+We would expect the magnitude of the confinement from this effect to increase with ram pressure, although it will also depend on the geometry of the galaxy gas.
+We demonstrate the deflection of ICM particles around an example galaxy in Figure \ref{fig11}.